joachimbbp/openvdb_docker/README.md

 - [ ] Learn how to not copy Dev Container directories
 - [ ] Multistage Build
 - [ ] Docker Compose File for developer experience
-- [ ] Install vscode Python extension
+- [ ] Install VScode Python extension
 - [ ] Install Jupyter Python extension
 ## Dependencies
 - [x] Install all other dependencies with docker container